-You are advised to discuss with your employment mentor at the end of each 3 month period of professional experience your progress over the previous 3 months and your work objectives and learning opportunities during the next 3 month period.
+You are advised to discuss with your employment mentor at the end of each 3-month period of professional experience your progress over the previous 3-months and your work objectives and learning opportunities during the next 3-month period.
 The latest version of the PEDR contains a section which has been designed as a mini agenda for a meeting where your employment mentor and you can discuss your progress over the period covered by the record sheet.
-You should note that this section cannot be completed online.
-However, the template will automatically be generated when you view or print your record sheet so that you can complete it by hand or electronically.
-Using such a structured approach provides a basis from which both your employment mentor and you can assess the progress you have made with your professional experience during each 3 month interval.
+Using such a structured approach provides a basis from which both your employment mentor and you can assess the progress you have made with your professional experience during each 3-month interval.

-You should monitor the range of experience across the various work stages at regular intervals.
-It is good practice to summarise the percentage of experience in each work stage achieved to date, at the time you submit your sheets to your PSA.
+You should monitor the range of experience across the various RIBA Work Stages at regular intervals.
+It is good practice to summarise the percentage of experience in each RIBA Work Stage achieved to date, at the time you submit your sheets to your PSA.
 If this reveals a gap in the range of experience, you should discuss with your employment mentor and PSA how you might address the deficiencies.

 You are strongly advised to keep a diary to supplement your more formal records.
-Since the 3 monthly record sheets are "activity based", the pattern of your experience is easily seen and this should be discussed with your employment mentor regularly.
+Since the 3-monthly record sheets are "activity based", the pattern of your experience is easily seen and this should be discussed with your employment mentor regularly.